World Baseball Classic: 2017

+Heading Home

 The 2017 tournament returned to the format used in 2006, where both the first and second rounds were round-robin, though with the addition of tiebreaker games if needed.
 Colombia and Israel qualified for the first time, with Israel using a roster mostly of Jewish American players.
-Prior to the start of the 2017 World Baseball Classic, ESPN considered Team Israel, ranked 41st in the world, to be the biggest underdog in the tournament, referring to it as the "Jamaican bobsled team of the WBC".
-On the other hand, Defending champion Dominican Republic extended its WBC winning streak to 11 games, dating to the 2013 tournament, before being eliminated in the second round.
+Prior to the start of the 2017 World Baseball Classic, ESPN considered Israel, ranked 41st in the world, to be the biggest underdog in the tournament, referring to it as the "Jamaican bobsled team of the WBC".

+American redemption

+On the other hand, defending champion Dominican Republic extended its WBC winning streak to 11 games, dating to the 2013 tournament, before being eliminated in the second round.
 The United States won its first WBC championship, defeating Japan and Puerto Rico in the semifinals and finals, respectively.
 Puerto Rico reached the championship undefeated in the tournament, winning all seven games played.
 Puerto Rico had defeated the United States when they faced each other in Pool F.

 In the semi-final Japan reached the semifinals with wins in all six games played in the previous rounds.
 Tanner Roark started for the United States in the semifinal game, while Tomoyuki Sugano started for Japan.
 Roark pitched four scoreless innings, while Sugano allowed one run in six innings.
 The United States scored a run on an RBI single by Andrew McCutchen in the fourth inning, and Ryosuke Kikuchi hit a home run for Japan in the sixth inning to tie the game.
-The United States scored another run in the eighth inning to take the lead, and Luke Gregerson earned the save.
+The U.S. scored another run in the eighth inning to take the lead, and Luke Gregerson earned the save.
 Though the Japanese team was considered the strongest defensive team in the WBC, mistakes by Kikuchi at second base and Nobuhiro Matsuda at third base led to each of the United States's runs.

 In the championship game, Seth Lugo started for Puerto Rico, and Marcus Stroman started for the United States.
 Ian Kinsler hit a two-run home run for the United States in the third inning, as Puerto Rico's performance faltered without earning a single run throughout the innings.
 Kinsler scored again in the fifth inning on a single by Christian Yelich, and Yelich scored on an infield single by McCutchen.
 Two more runs scored on a bases loaded single by Brandon Crawford in the seventh inning, and Giancarlo Stanton scored the inning's third run with an RBI single.
 Meanwhile, Stroman did not allow a hit for the first six innings of play.
 The United States added another run in the eighth inning with an RBI single by McCutchen.
 The United States completed the shutout to win the championship.
-Stroman was named the tournament's Most Valuable Player.
+Stroman was named the tournament's MVP.